 Baretto’s menu offers both Italian (a reflection of Siena) and French dishes.
 Of the former, there are pastas, calamari, and polpettes, which are meatballs made of veal, pork, and beef served in marinara sauce and parmesan cheese.
 Of the latter, there are tartines — slices of warm sourdough bread topped with fruits, cheeses, and meats — as well as steak frites, moules frites, and pork chop served with a blackberry juniper gastrique.
 In tribute to Brick Oven, the couple added a new smaller brick oven so they can eventually make pizza.

 The Adamses specifically sought out the 38th Street location because, to them, it had that old Austin neighborhood feel.
 The restaurant is found in a one-story plaza with a Frost Bank and retail shops; they wanted to stay away from towering buildings while also offering easy parking.
 Inside the restaurant is a cozy space with booths on the left and the original Baretto wooden bar that wraps around the right side.
 Outside is a small patio with a fireplace.

 The Adamses enjoy that a small space allows them to get to know their customers better.
 “We see some of the same people three to four times a week,” Stan says.
 “Some people that used to be students at UT, now own homes near us and have followed us over the years.”
 He adds that some customers have even claimed the exact same seats from before.

-Baretto is poised to be its own thing different from Brick Oven and Sienna, Debbie says, but with similar values, the friendliness of Brick and the quality of Sienna.
+Baretto is poised to be its own thing different from Brick Oven and Siena, Debbie says, but with similar values, the friendliness of Brick and the quality of Siena.
 Their hope is that the new restaurant will become a regular neighborhood spot for Ausinities for years to come.